Find Affordable College Courses

 Beverly Hills, CA

-West Coast Ultrasound Institute landed the #10 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
-Located in the city of Beverly Hills, West Coast Ultrasound Institute is a private for-profit college with a small student population.
+West Coast Ultrasound Institute came in at #10 in this year’s edition of the Best Value Allied Health Professions Bachelor’s Degree Schools in California ranking.
+Located in the large city of Beverly Hills, West Coast Ultrasound Institute is a private for-profit school with a small student population.

-West Coast Ultrasound Institute undergraduate students pay an average of $18,600 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at West Coast Ultrasound Institute are $18,600 per year.
 After completing their Bachelor's Degree, allied health graduates from West Coast Ultrasound Institute carry an average student debtload of $35,966.

 Read More…